 My proof shows how the Invisible Hand works.
 What people believe is NOT AT ALL a matter of economics but of psychology and sociology.

-Take notice that economics is NOT a science of Human Nature/motives/beliefs/ expectations/behavior/action but a system science.
+Take notice that economics is NOT a science of Human Nature/motives/beliefs/ expectations/behavior/action but a systems science.
 Economics has since 200+ years been on the wrong track and has produced nothing but folk psychology and folk sociology.
 Economics is a failed science because economists are incompetent scientists who suffer from the social science delusion.#1

 The Profit Law consists of measurable variables.
 It is testable and it will be corroborated without exception in all countries with a scientific infrastructure without bothering one second about people’s silly beliefs.

-#1 For details of the big picture see cross-references Failed/Fake scientists
+#1 For details of the big picture see cross-references Failed/Fake Scientists